North Korea blames Trump for its harsh rhetoric but says it's still willing to 'sit' with the U.S.

 A top North Korean official blamed "excessive words and actions from the U.S. side" for North Korean comments that U.S. President Donald Trump said inspired his decision to cancel a historic summit next month.

 Trump announced Thursday morning that he was canceling a meeting with North Korean leader Kim Jong Un in Singapore that had been planned for June 12.
-He cited "tremendous anger and open hostility" in a recent statement by the North Koreans as motivating the move.
+The president cited "tremendous anger and open hostility" in a recent statement by the North Koreans as motivating the move.

-The official, Vice Foreign Minister Kim Kye Gwan, said in a statement published by the state-run news agency KCNA on Friday (Thursday evening ET) that the comments the president mentioned were only a reaction to the Trump administration's earlier remarks.
+Vice Foreign Minister Kim Kye Gwan said in a statement published by the state-run news agency KCNA on Friday (Thursday evening ET) that the comments the president mentioned were only a reaction to the Trump administration's earlier remarks.

 Related